arindamnandy1996/FullStackApp/REFLECTION.md

 ## 🤝 Copilot’s Role in Development

-Throughout the development of this full-stack EventEase prototype, Copilot played a pivotal role in accelerating implementation, improving code quality, and guiding architectural decisions.
+Throughout the development of this full-stack FullStackApp prototype, Copilot played a pivotal role in accelerating implementation, improving code quality, and guiding architectural decisions.
 Key contributions included:

 - **Integration Code Generation**
   Copilot scaffolded the initial `FetchProducts.razor` component with clean async logic, cancellation support, and graceful fallback handling.
 It also suggested the correct use of `HttpClient` injection and helped align the front-end route with the back-end endpoint.